The use of CBD among young people

 The answer is very simple.

-Thanks to some data provided by these initial surveys, we have the possibility to outline a profile of the average growshop customer in Italy: these are people over 30 years of age who purchase it in search of its beneficial effects on health, often to alleviate chronic pain, anxiety or sleep problems, and generally do so by taking CBD oils or extracts rather than inflorescences.
+Thanks to some data provided by these initial surveys, we have the possibility to outline a profile of the average growshop customer in Italy: these are people over 30 years of age who purchase CBD in search of its beneficial effects on health, often to alleviate chronic pain, anxiety or sleep problems, and generally do so by taking CBD oils or extracts rather than inflorescences.

 CBD extracts are products that have a considerable price tag and consequently are not easily accessible to young people.